cambronjay/gitit/README.md

 # gitit
 A sample project built with Ionic 2 which consumes the GitHub API via search.

+-install ionic 2 and its dependencies
--Clone repo
+-clone repo
 -cd into directory

--run npm install
+-npm install

--run ionic serve --lab
+ionic serve --lab
+-or-

--run ionic emulate ios
+ionic emulate ios

 Have fun and buy me a bourbon! https://www.paypal.me/buymebourbon